avaragado/contentful-backup/README.md

 Specify `--every` to automatically back up the spaces periodically.
 In this mode, the app does a backup run, sleeps for the defined period, then repeats: the app never exits.

 Specify `--plugins` with a list of plugin names to add these plugins, in order.
-Use a path (absolute, or relative to the current directory) to add a node module as a plugin.
+Use a path (absolute, or relative to the target or current directory) or module name to add a node module as a plugin.
 See below for the built-in plugins.

 Command-line arguments override options specified in any `contentful-backup` configuration file found in the target directory.
 In that configuration file you can also define plugin-specific options.